tomrplummer/vscode-to-warp/README.md

 # VS Code to Warp Theme Converter

-A CLI tool built with Go and Bubble Tea that discovers VS Code themes on your system and converts them to Warp terminal themes.
+> ✨ **Created entirely by Warp 2.0 AI** - A CLI tool built with Go and Bubble Tea that discovers VS Code themes on your system and converts them to Warp terminal themes.

+This project was conceived, designed, and implemented completely by Warp 2.0 AI in a single session, showcasing the capabilities of AI-assisted development for creating fully functional, cross-platform tools.

 ## Features